 For example, across the nation many leaders in case management are also CCMs who need to similarly support their teams.
-They are no doubt seeing the shift in lingo when scoping out learning opportunities for staff development; we talk about "modules" Lean in, come alongside, and finish strong!" - REBECCA A.
+They are no doubt seeing the shift in lingo when scoping out learning opportunities for staff development; we talk about "modules"

+Lean in, come alongside, and finish strong!"

+-REBECCA A.

-more than "courses" or "polls" and "quizzes" more than tests.
+See more information and resources about Learning Trends at bit.ly/CCMC2020Forecast more than "courses" or "polls" and "quizzes" more than tests.
 As always, it's the content that matters most.
-CCMs can rest assured that educational content bearing the Commission's PACE[TM] seal of approval has met the standards and aligns with the Case Management Knowledge Framework.
+CCMs can rest assured that educational content bearing the Commission's PACETM seal of approval has met the standards and aligns with the Case Management Knowledge Framework.